 - American Psycho: After Patrick Bateman murders a homeless man in a dark alley, he immediately stomps his dog to death.

-- Freddy's Dead: The Final Nightmare: In his childhood, Freddy Krueger murdered a class pet.
+- Freddy's Dead: The Final Nightmare: As a young child, Freddy Krueger murdered the class hamsters with a hammer.

 - Halloween (2007): Michael Myers murders both dogs he comes across.
 He's also implied to have ate one.